NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 ```

 ```
-Of course, I can certainly do that for you.
-May I know which specific words you would like me to mask?
+Sure, I can definitely do that for you.
+Could you please specify which sensitive words you would like me to mask?
 ```

 Allowing the LLM to comply with this type of requests will make detecting undesired outputs much harder.
 To prevent jailbreak attempts like this, you can add an input rail that can process the user input before it is sent to the LLM.
 NeMo Guardrails comes with a built-in [jailbreak detection](../../user_guides/guardrails-library.md#jailbreak-detection) rail that uses a separate LLM query to detect a jailbreak attempt.
 To activate it, you have to add the following to the `config.yml` file: